 September and October can be great months to visit.
 They are not as crowded as the summer months but still see quite a few visitors.
-Temperatures are comfortable and can even be a little chilly in the morning and evenings.
+Temperatures are comfortable and can even be a little chilly in the morning and evening.
 Winters are the least crowded but snow is likely and trails may be closed.
 Temperatures can drop below 0°F (-17 °C) at night.

 Things to See in Arches National Park

 1. Delicate Arch

 You likely have seen photos of Delicate Arch before.
 Delicate Arch is the park’s most famous formation and my personal favorite.
-It tops the lists of things to see in Arches National Park.
+It tops the list of things to see in Arches National Park.
 There are two ways to view Delicate Arch.
 There’s a short hike to a point that allows you to view it from a distance or a hike that allows you to get up close.
 If you’re going to do just one hike at Arches, make it this one.
 The hike to Delicate Arch is three miles round trip and takes about 2.5 hours.
 It is a somewhat challenging hike but definitely worth it.

 The beginning has a well-defined trail with another short trail that veers off to the left.
 You’ll want to continue straight to go to Delicate Arch but make sure you check out the adjacent trail either on the way there or on your way back.
 The short detour leads to petroglyphs, or rock art, done by native peoples in the 1600s.
 The majority of the hike consists of a steep rocky hillside.
 There’s no shade, so plan accordingly if going during warmer months.
 This is the perfect hike for sunrise.